guyleonard/get_jgi_genomes/README.md

 ## List of -zomes and -cosms

 * Phytozome V12 as 'PhytozomeV12'
-* Metazome V3 as 'MetazomeV3'
+* Metazome V3 as 'MetazomeV3' - possibly abandoned
 * Mycocosm as 'fungi'
 * Phycocosm as 'algae'